classic-terra/terra-operator/README.md

 #### How to mount a volume containing the target Terra chain on a Validator
 TODO

-### TODO: Section on creating a Validator custom resource

-- How to install CRD
-- How to install CR (incl. configuration options)
-- How to add a shared volume

 ## Want to help make our dcoumentation better?
  * Want to **log an issue**?
 Feel free to visit our [GitHub site](https://github.com/terra-rebels/terra-operator/issues).